Roofing terms can be confusing.

 This type of roof is often used on barns and other buildings where you need a lot of space.
 It is named after the Medieval word meaning a horse’s hock or leg.

 A single-sloping roof, commonly with a steep pitch, is known as a shed roof.
 It also goes by the names skillion roof and pent roof.

-This type of roof structure eliminates corners and low spots on the walls, creating a more useable area within.
+This roof structure eliminates corners and low spots on the walls, creating a more usable area within.

 A roofing project is a big undertaking, making understanding the basics of roofing terminology essential before you start.

 This will help you communicate better with your roofing contractor and ensure you get the needed roofing materials.